int19h/jbomohi/dict/pensku/comments.md

 on on IRC (and it's by far not the first one about this topic).
 Others are discussing it, and that's the whole point.

+## 2015-01-17T00:56:34Z — durka42 (comment 1614, on definition 64188, in reply to 1613)

+Re: Badly chosen rafsi

+>
+> I didn't intend to discuss this here; there is already a discussion going
+> on on IRC (and it's by far not the first one about this topic).
+Others are
+> discussing it, and that's the whole point.

+ta'i ma do sa'a'a'a'anji .i .oi xo drata cu cmene do vau .u'i